timvandermeij/mobile-radio-tomography/README.md

 ### Reconstruction view

-The reconstruction view converts a dataset, dump or stream of signal strength measurements to input for the reconstructor, such as weight matrices and grid pixel data.
-The result of the reconstruction is visualized as a set of two-dimensional images.
-We provide multiple reconstructors:
+The reconstruction view converts a dataset, dump or stream of signal strength measurements to input for the reconstructor, such as a weight matrix.
+The result of the reconstruction is a set of two-dimensional images.
+We provide multiple reconstruction algorithms:

-* SVD
+* Singular value decomposition
+* Truncated singular value decomposition
-* Total variation
+* Total variation minimization
-* Truncated SVD
+* Maximum entropy minimization

-The settings panels allow you to change the reconstructor and start the reconstruction and visualization process.
-The raw data is shown in a graph and table form.
-The stream source can also be recorded to a JSON dump format for calibration or analysis.
+The settings panels allow you to change reconstruction settings and start the reconstruction and visualization process.
+The raw data is shown in a graph and a table.
+The grid view indicates how well the measurements cover the grid cells.
+Streams can be recorded as a JSON dump for calibration or deferred analysis.

 ### Waypoints view